-The candidate can explain why and when to use RPE (orinasal or full face powered respirator, both with P3 filters or breathing apparatus).
+The learner can explain why and when to use PPE and RPE (orinasal or full face powered respirator, both with P3 filters or breathing apparatus).
 Type of respirator used depends on anticipated exposure, which is related to the nature of the work.

-3.3 State how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
+3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries, site specific hazards and other task-related activities.

-The candidate can state organisation procedures
+The learner can state organisation procedures.